 The calling party number is sent in the SIP "From", "Contact" and "PAI" headers.
 Since private numbering was selected to define the format of this number (Section 5.7), use the change private-numbering command to create an entry for each extension which has a DID assigned.
 DID numbers are provided by the SIP service provider.
 Each DID number is assigned in this table to one enterprise internal extension or Vector Directory Numbers (VDNs) and they are used to authenticate the caller with the Service Provider.
-The example below shows four DID numbers assigned by MTS Allstream for testing.
-These DID numbers were used as the outbound calling party information on the service provider trunk when calls were originated from the mapped extensions.
+In the sample configuration, five DID numbers were assigned for testing.
+These DID numbers were used as the outbound calling party information on the service provider trunk when calls were originated from these extensions.